History & Staff

 Zane Belyea Owner, Community Relations

-From an early age, Zane wanted to help people in need, so when he attended Southern Illinois University, he decided to study Social Work & Psychology.
+From an early age, Zane wanted to help people in need, so when he attended Southern Illinois University, he studied Social Work & Psychology.
 During his first year after graduation, Zane worked with abused and neglected children, before spending eleven years in the education industry, eventually becoming Vice President of Recruitment for a large education firm.
 In 2011, after many years of business travel, and a growing family in Dallas, Zane followed the advice of one of his mentors and began a new career in the funeral industry.
 True to his roots in social work, Zane finds it deeply rewarding to help families during one of the worst moments of their lives, and he has instilled that passion for service throughout the organization.
 “Every member of our team has a solemn commitment to serve all our families well beyond their expectations.
 We absolutely won’t let them down.”The Jewish community is extremely important to Zane and his family, and he continues to be involved daily.
 Whether it’s playing softball in the Temple Shalom Brotherhood Softball League, or putting on Tefillin with one of the Rabbis, every experience is beyond meaningful.
 In 2018, Zane had the fortunate experience of joining the Dallas Area Torah Association on the Momentum trip and experiencing Israel for the first time.
 This was certainly a trip of a lifetime full of laughter, deep reflection, and at times tears.
-Growing up, Zane didn’t have a traditional Jewish household and unfortunately never had a Bar Mitzvah.
+Zane didn’t have a traditional Jewish household and unfortunately never had a Bar Mitzvah.
 During the Momentum trip, this important Jewish tradition was fulfilled on Masada!
-In 2019, Zane returned to Israel this time to celebrate the Bar Mitzvah of his oldest son, Dylan.
+In 2019, Zane returned to Israel this time to celebrate the Bar Mitzvah of his oldest son.
 To see your children go through this experience at the holiest site on Earth can never be expressed in words.
-Zane is married to a Dallas native (Jill Liberman) and has two sons, Dylan & Zachary.
-Although members of Anshai Torah, Zane, and his family have a strong connection to Rabbi Block and Chabad Plano as well as Rabbi Zakon/Rabbi Nissel from Dallas Area Torah Association.
+Zane is married to a Dallas native (Jill Liberman) and has two sons.
+However, members of Anshai Torah, Zane, and his family have a strong connection to Rabbi Block and Chabad Plano as well as Rabbi Zakon/Rabbi Nissel from Dallas Area Torah Association.
 We will forever be grateful to Rabbi Nissel and his efforts in tutoring Dylan in preparation for his Bar Mitzvah.

 • Liz Vargas

-Liz Vargas Owner, Human Relations
+Liz Vargas Owner, Human Resources

 Liz Vargas is the VP of Accounting at Jewish Funerals USA where Liz has full responsibility for financials, procedures, budgets, and human resources for multiple locations.Liz has worked as an accounting professional for over 25 years in different industries and specializes in the direction and setup of accounting systems and establishing policies and procedures for financial and operational activities for startup companies.Liz enjoys working in her garden and watching her favorite sports team the Houston Astros in her free time.